 WIDE+ is part of a consortium to implement is a 3-year research and innovation project.
 It will in collaboration develop methods, algorithms, and training for an intersectional anti-discrimination approach that are contextualized within the technical, legal, and ethical problems of algorithmic hiring, and are applicable to a broad class of applications involving human recommendation.

 This project is supported by the European Union’s Horizon Europe Programme (grant agreement No 101070212), under the call HORIZON-CL4-2021-HUMAN-01-24 (“Tackling gender, race and other biases in Artificial Intelligence”).
-The consortium includes leaders in algorithmic fairness and explainability research (UPF, UVA, UNIPI, MPI-SP), pioneers in the auditing of digital services (AW, ETICAS), and two industry partners that are leaders in their respective markets (ADE, RAND), complemented by experts in technology regulation (RU) and cross-cultural digital ethics (EUR), as well as worker representatives (ETUC) and two NGOs dedicated to fighting discrimination (WIDE+ and PRAK).
+The consortium includes leaders in algorithmic fairness and explainability research (UPF, UVA, UNIPI, MPI-SP), pioneers in the auditing of digital services (AW, ETICAS), and two industry partners that are leaders in their respective markets (ADE, RAND), complemented by experts in technology regulation (RU) and cross-cultural digital ethics (EUR), and two NGOs dedicated to fighting discrimination (WIDE+ and PRAK).
 WIDE+ is bringing in its gender expertise and network.